mobify/mobify-code-style/css/sass-best-practices/readme.md

 .t-home .cta .c-button, .t-home .cta .c-callout {}
 ```

 Whoa!
 See what happened?
 Notice the extra selector that got compiled that we probably didn't expect to happen: `.t-home .cta .c-callout`.
 This happens because Sass extends every single instance of that selector, regardless of the selector chain.
-That means any, and I mean really any instance that `.c-button` is written in a selector, it get's extended by `.t-home .cta .c-button`, which is a massive amount of unwanted code.
+That means any, and I mean really any instance that `.c-button` is written in a selector, they all get extended by `.c-callout`, which can be a massive amount of unwanted code.

 ### Workaround